Skip to content

 "In my view the fediverse is the network of platforms that speak ActivityPub.
 Anything else dilutes the usefulness of the term, because no matter how federated XMPP or Diaspora are, I can't communicate with them directly from a Pixelfed account like I can with Mastodon or Misskey."

-Oh well.
-If Evan and Eugen want to choose a definition of Fediverse where history stopped with Mastodon's 2017 adoption of ActivityPub, erases earlier Fediverse history, and ties the Fediverse's success to a protocol that has major issues and hasn't moved forward significantly since it was standardized in 2018, they can do that.
+Anyhow, if Evan and Eugen and SWF and fediverse.party want to choose a definition of Fediverse where history stopped with Mastodon's 2017 adoption of ActivityPub, erases earlier Fediverse history, and ties the Fediverse's success to a protocol that has major issues ... they can do that.
+"The Fediverse" means different things to different people.
+It's still worth asking why they choose that definition.

 Bluesky feels like a part of today's Fediverse (at least to me)